vancluever/aws-runas/README.md

 -----------------

 `aws_runas` works on Windows platforms, but YMMV.
 The gem has been tested lightly on Cygwin and MSYS.
-Cygwin works great if you the self-contained Ruby ecosystem.
+Cygwin works great if you use the self-contained Ruby ecosystem.
 Operating on MSYS or bare Windows will probably work as well as any other Ruby gem.
 Running on WSL has not been tested, but as long as you can get the minimum required Ruby version on it (currently >= 2.2.6), it should generally work.

 ### OpenSSL Cert Bundle for Windows